underground-software/ILKD_course_materials/assignments/midpoint.md

 * Why do some syscalls have a version ending in `at` (e.g. `open`, `fstat`, `rename`, `symlink`, etc)?
 What issue were they added to address?

-* What mechasnisms can be used in the kernel to do performance profiling and how?
+* What mechanisms can be used in the kernel to do performance profiling and how?

 * What role does the rust programming language play in the kernel?